Beatlz/dunchess-object-classes/src/modules/Piece/Move/README.md

 # MOVE folder
-Moves folder contains two things:
+Move folder contains two things:
 - Move.ts (a class that creates new moves)
 - Moves folder (a folder with a list of preset moves)